Event Announcement

 |

-B. Experts from relevant fields will be invited to serve as review committee members for this project.
+- Experts from relevant fields will be invited to serve as review committee members for this project.
 The review process will consist of preliminary and final stages.
-The center may combine proposal categories for review depending on the number of submissions in each group.
+TWNIC may combine proposal categories for review depending on the number of submissions in each group.

-D. In the final review stage, the center may invite selected candidate units to present their proposals and respond to related questions.
+- In the final review stage, TWNIC may invite selected candidate units to present their proposals and respond to related questions.
 The presentation must include all required components of the project proposal.

-E. Based on the results of the final review and the available subsidy budget, the center will determine the final list of subsidized units and the corresponding grant amounts.
+- Based on the results of the final review and the available subsidy budget, TWNIC will determine the final list of subsidized units and the corresponding grant amounts.
 The review process and results will be documented and may be submitted to the competent authority for inspection if necessary.

-F. The final list of subsidized units will be announced on the center's official website, and all applicants will be notified individually.
+- The final list of subsidized units will be announced on TWNIC Grants 2026 official website ( https://twgrants.tw ), and all applicants will be notified individually.

-- Subsidized organizations must sign a contract with TWNIC as the basis for collaboration between both parties.
-(Refer to Appendix 2: TWNIC Grants 2025 Cooperation Project Contract, Party A of this contract has the right to adjust it based on specific circumstances)
+Subsidized organizations must sign a contract with TWNIC as the basis for collaboration between both parties.
+(Refer to Appendix 3: TWNIC Grants 2026 Cooperation Project Contract , Party A of this contract has the right to adjust it based on specific circumstances)

 - If the project is not on track with the expected progress at the halfway point, and the mid-term progress report is not submitted, TWNIC may delay the disbursement.
 In severe cases, such as delay to submit the mid-term report for more than 30 days without requesting extension in written notice, refusal to submit the mid-term report, inability to contact the project lead, or significant delays in project execution, TWNIC may terminate the project and require the return of all or part of the provided subsidy.